sanket9006/Developer-Student-Clubs-DSC-Solution-Challenge-2020/README.md

     to our app.

 **What specific support do you need to achieve that?**

+                    I need help in two things one in editing code of ARCore for placing only one object in a single scene which requires someone's expertise in coding and familiarity with Google ARCore and the second one is to give users the option to download new models which I will add to the app in future so someone's expertise in Unity as well as Firebase storage will be helpful.

 **Describe your favorite component (s) /feature (s) of your technical infrastructure and why you chose it/them for your solution.**